osquery/osquery-go/README.md

 osquery>
 ```

-This is obviously a contrived example, but it's straightforward to imagine the possibilities.
+This is obviously a contrived example, but it's easy to imagine the possibilities.

-Using the instructions found on the [wiki](https://osquery.readthedocs.io/en/latest/development/osquery-sdk/), you can easily deploy your extension with an existing osquery deployment.
+Using the instructions found on the [wiki](https://osquery.readthedocs.io/en/latest/development/osquery-sdk/), you can deploy your extension with an existing osquery deployment.

 ### Creating logger and config plugins

 The process required to create a config and/or logger plugin is very similar to the process outlined above for creating an osquery table.
-Specifically, you would create an `ExtensionManagerServer` instance in `func main`, register your plugin, and launch the extension as described above.
+Specifically, you would create an `ExtensionManagerServer` instance in `func main()`, register your plugin and launch the extension as described above.
 The only difference is that the implementation of your plugin would be different.
 For example, consider the implementation of an example logger plugin:

 ```go
 type ExampleLogger struct{}